burnedpopcorn/UTMT-Enhanced-Tools/README.md

 (Works with both UTMT and UnderAnalyzer)
 - [Better ExportAssetsOrder Script](https://github.com/burnedpopcorn/UTMT-Enhanced-Tools/tree/main/BetterExportAssetsOrder)

-(Works with both UTMT and UnderAnalyzer)
+(Separate UTMT and UnderAnalyzer Versions are Available)

 > Info and Credits are found in the're respective READMEs
 >